 Research shows that once children enter school, they learn at a similar pace.
 However, children with fewer books in the home, and from lower socio-economic homes, lose precious ground between school years.
 This “summer slide” creates a gap in reading and math that evolves in the elementary years and remains throughout a student’s educational career.
 The summer reading grant is designed to specifically address this summer slide.

 Summer Reading Grant applications for summer 2018 will be accepted monthly through MAY 1, 2018.
-Applications received by 9:00 a.m. on the first day of each month will be considered at the regular meeting of the Hansen Trustees the following month.
-Watch for information on dates for 2019.

-No. 7 - Research shows that once children enter school, they learn at a similar pace.
-However, children with fewer books in the home, and from lower socio-economic homes, lose precious ground between school years.
-This “summer slide” creates a gap in reading and math that evolves in the elementary years and remains throughout a student’s educational career.
-The summer reading grant is designed to specifically address this summer slide.

-Summer Reading Grant applications for summer 2018 will be accepted monthly through MAY 1, 2018.
-Applications received by 9:00 a.m. on the first day of each month will be considered at the regular meeting of the Hansen Trustees the following month.
+Applications received by 9:00 a.m. on the 25th day of each month will be considered at the regular meeting of the Hansen Trustees the following month.
 Watch for information on dates for 2019.